dwyl/learn-phoenix-framework/production-deployment.md

 That should _list_ the routing rules:
 ![iptables-list-rules](https://cloud.githubusercontent.com/assets/194400/26026888/21132ea8-37fc-11e7-8a48-00a0fb2f1746.png)

-If you need to _undo_ this command run:
+**Note**: If you need to _undo_ this command run:
 ```
 sudo iptables -t nat -F
 ```
+That removes any "forward" rules so port 80 will no longer forward it's traffic to port 4000.

 ## Credits